A Systematic Survey of Regularization and Normalization in GANs: Regularization and Normalization of "Real Fake"

 where $C_k$ is a classifier that predicts the rotation angles and $C_{K+1}$ is a classifier that predicts the truth of the images.
 The new self-supervised rotation-based GANs use the multi-class minimax game to avoid the mode collapse, which is better than the original predictive self-supervised paradigm.

 In summary, predictive self-supervised learning improves the discrimination by designing different self-supervised prediction tasks, among them, rotation prediction \cite{chen2019self} is widely used (\cite{zhao2020differentiable,zhao2020image}) for its simplicity and practicality.
-The summary is illustrated in TABLE \ref{table:self-supervised}.
+The summary of different methods is illustrated in Table \ref{table:self-supervised}. {All of these methods are juxtaposed with each other.
+However, few studies have used multiple self-supervised tasks simultaneously, and the use of multiple self-supervised tasks to improve GANs training is still an open problem.}